 With a population of 125,872 at the 2010 census, it is growing faster that any other community in Kansas.
 However, the city’s leadership and its residents work together to ensure Olathe never strays too far from its prairieland roots and small town neighborly feel.

 Being a suburban community has its advantages, especially when it comes to shopping, dining and other entertainment options.
 With your home in Olathe, you can always hop on Interstate 35, head north by north east and in about 30 minutes, you’re in metro Kansas City, MO, with its myriad shops, restaurants, sports and entertainment.
+Visit my blog for more details.

 Another advantage of living in Olathe is that as the state’s fifth most populous city, it has plenty to offer on its own.
 Some of the higher-echelon chain eateries like Chili’s, Buffalo Wild Wings and Outback Steakhouse peacefully coexist with local favorites like the 54th Street Grill & Bar, Smokin’ Joe’s BBQ and Mi Ranchito & Cantina Mexicana.